-Respiration is a process that occurs in all living beings in which oxygen is utilised and carbon dioxide is released from the body.
+Respiration is an essential process that occurs in all living beings in which oxygen is utilised and carbon dioxide is released from the body.
 The mechanism of cellular respiration involves the following mechanism:

-Glycolysis – It is an anaerobic process in which a molecule of glucose is converted into two molecules of pyruvic acid.
-It takes place in the cytoplasm
+Glycolysis – It is an anaerobic process, which occurs in the cytoplasm of the cell.
+In glycolysis, partial oxidation of glucose occurs, which yields two molecules of pyruvic acid.

-Krebs Cycle – It is an aerobic process that takes place in the mitochondria that involves the oxidation of pyruvic acid into water and carbon dioxide.
+Krebs Cycle – It is an aerobic process that takes place in the mitochondria of the cell.
+It gives Carbon dioxide after complete oxidation of pyruvic acid formed during glycolysis.

 Given below in a tabular column are the differences between glycolysis and Krebs Cycle.